radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 * no shared secret is used for more than one RADIUS client
 * no PSK is used for more than one RADIUS client
 * no shared secret is used as a PSK

-* no PSK is used as a shared secret
+Note that the shared secret of "radsec" given in {{RFC6614}} can be used across multiple clients, as that value is mandated by the specification.
+The intention here is to recommend best practices for administators who enter site-local shared secrets.

 There may be use-cases for using one shared secret across multiple RADIUS clients.
 There may similarly be use-cases for sharing a PSK across multiple RADIUS clients.
 Details of the possible attacks on reused PSKs are given in {{RFC9257}} Section 4.1.

 There are few, if any, use-cases for using a PSK as a shared secret, or vice-versa.

-Implementaions MUST NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
-Only one or the other must be present.
+Implementaions SHOULD NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
+There is too much of a tempation for administrators to enter the same value in both fields, which would violate the limitations given above.
 Implementations MUST NOT use a "shared secret" field as a way for administrators to enter PSKs.
 The PSK entry fields MUST be labelled as being related to PSKs, and not to shared secrets.

 ## PSK Identities